GHowlett/Contact-Word-Game/README.md

 - have players respond to their own emitions where applicable

 - rename 'activePlayers' to 'players' and other unecsesary adjectives in general

+- omit data that can be appended from the server side form client emitions